-Figuring out when a Fender bass guitar was made is not as easy as it sounds.
+Dating a Fender bass guitar to figure out when it was made is not always as easy as it sounds.
 This is especially true with a vintage bass.
-Ever since Fender started making basses in 1951, they dated certain parts and components to give a general idea of when the instrument was produced.
-The problem is that a neck might be made and dated and then sit in the factory for a while until finally being bolted to a body dated months later.
-It’s because of situations like these that properly dating a fender bass guitar isn’t as straightforward as you might think.
+Ever since Fender started making basses in 1951, they dated certain parts and components to provide a general idea of when the instrument was produced.
+The problem is that a neck might be made and dated and then sit in the factory for a while until finally being bolted to a body produced and dated months later.
+Even using official Fender bass serial numbers isn’t as straightforward as you might think.

-There are even pickup and potentiometer date codes, and of course Fender bass serial numbers.
+There are pickup and potentiometer date codes that you can try to identify.
 There are even bridge stamps and pickguard codes in some cases.
-So how do you properly determine the year of production?
+So how do you properly determine the year of production for your Fender bass?

 Back in the 1950s and ’60s, no one at Fender had any clue that one day these instruments would be highly sought after collector’s items or coveted vintage tone machines and that people would be highly concerned about when any particular bass was made.
 They just grabbed whatever part or component was ready and put the instrument together to fill an order as fast as possible.